HosamHasanRamadan/github_vault/blogs/flutter_journy_notes/flutter_journey_notes.md

 ### Observable pattern using push or pull data when notified
 I started to feel that pull data after notification is  is better than pushing it .
 ChangNotifier vs ValueNotifier , Fight 🤼‍♀️

+### You have to have a unified global place to handle platform permissions

+### Global Event Stream is awesome for whom who concerned